Plastix/CSC-335/src/design/project3-status.md

 operations can VFS layer handle and how to interface the VFS functions with our implementation.
 I have trouble to figure out how to test the syscalls.
-Not much tests in the testbin call on syscalls I implemented, and many are not able to get to the point where my syscalls can be called. `lseek()` is special on the return value.
+Not much tests in the testbin call on syscalls I implemented, and many are not able to get to the point where my syscalls can be called.
+I hope to know how to handle such situation and start testing earlier. `lseek()` is special on the return value.
 I attempted to combine results from two registers but that didn't work so well and I didn't notice there are two functions exist already can handle that.
 Now the `lseek()` is fixed with Aidan's help.